Stefon Diggs Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 - Diggs (eight red zone targets) has been the recipient of 21.1% of his team's 38 red zone pass attempts.

-- The Bills have thrown the ball in 54.3% of their plays from scrimmage this year while staying on the ground 45.7% of the time.
+- The Bills have thrown the football in 54.3% of their plays from scrimmage this year while running the ball 45.7% of the time.
 This offensive attack ranks second in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Diggs' matchup with the Titans.